needle-mirror/com.unity.netcode/Documentation~/rpcs.md

 }
 ```

-This will generate all the code you need for serialization and deserialization as well as registration of the RPC.
+This generates all the code you need for serialization and deserialization as well as registration of the RPC.

 ## Sending and receiving commands

 To complete the example, you need to create some entities to send and receive the commands you created.
-To send the command you need to create an entity and add the command and the special component [SendRpcCommandRequest](https://docs.unity3d.com/Packages/com.unity.netcode@latest/index.html?subfolder=/api/Unity.NetCode.SendRpcCommandRequest.html) to it.
+To send the command, you need to create an entity and add the command and the special component [`SendRpcCommandRequest`](https://docs.unity3d.com/Packages/com.unity.netcode@latest?subfolder=/api/Unity.NetCode.SendRpcCommandRequest.html) to it.
 This component has a member called `TargetConnection` that refers to the remote connection you want to send this command to.

 > [!NOTE]
-> If `TargetConnection` is set to `Entity.Null` you will broadcast the message.
-On a client you don't have to set this value because you will only send to the server.
+> If `TargetConnection` is set to `Entity.Null`, the message is broadcast to all clients.
+You don't have to set this value on a client, because clients can only send RPCs send to the server.

 The following is an example of a simple send system which sends a command if the user presses the space bar on their keyboard.